bharatv03/petshop-be/README.md

 1. This command will help you point the project to accurate Database

     cp .env.example .env
+    **Please update database details in .env file as per your server.

     The below command will let your login procedure work smoothly